sonatype-nexus-community/nancy/README.md

 We support exclusion of vulnerability either by CVE-ID (ex: `CVE-2018-20303`) or via the OSS Index ID (ex: `a8c20c84-1f6a-472a-ba1b-3eaedb2a2a14`) as not all vulnerabilities have a CVE-ID.

 ##### Via CLI flag
-* `./nancy sleuth --exclude-vulnerability CVE-789,bcb0c38d-0d35-44ee-b7a7-8f77183d1ae2 -p /path/to/your/Gopkg.lock`
+* `nancy sleuth --exclude-vulnerability CVE-789,bcb0c38d-0d35-44ee-b7a7-8f77183d1ae2 -p /path/to/your/Gopkg.lock`
-* `go list -json -m all | ./nancy sleuth --exclude-vulnerability CVE-789,bcb0c38d-0d35-44ee-b7a7-8f77183d1ae2`
+* `go list -json -m all | nancy sleuth --exclude-vulnerability CVE-789,bcb0c38d-0d35-44ee-b7a7-8f77183d1ae2`

 ##### Via file
 By default if a file named `.nancy-ignore` exists in the same directory that nancy is run it will use it, will no other options need to be passed.

 If you would like to define the path to the file you can use the following
-* `./nancy sleuth --exclude-vulnerability-file=/path/to/your/exclude-file -p /path/to/your/Gopkg.lock`
+* `nancy sleuth --exclude-vulnerability-file=/path/to/your/exclude-file -p /path/to/your/Gopkg.lock`
-* `go list -json -m all | ./nancy sleuth --exclude-vulnerability-file=/path/to/your/exclude-file`
+* `go list -json -m all | nancy sleuth --exclude-vulnerability-file=/path/to/your/exclude-file`

 The file format requires each vulnerability that you want to exclude to be on a separate line.
 Comments are allowed in the file as well to help provide context when needed.
 See an example file below.